 Despite a marked increase in political unrest in the last few years, as well as a public assassination and three failed coups, Paraguay has held relatively free presidential elections since 2000.

-through the Parana River; numerous natural resources, and an improving tourism infrastructure - it remains a land of opportunity and great promise.
+And with Paraguay's access to the Atlantic Ocean through the Parana River; numerous natural resources, and an improving tourism infrastructure - it remains a land of opportunity and great promise.